noomerzx/vue-sellsuki-auth-2/readme.md

 * Auth Middleware to check your auth status on every route change (check cookie exist)
 * Provide function to access to the cookie data

+### Update
+* Prepare Login Page and route for Sellsuki Authenticate (2.0)
+* Add new option to check only store or bother user and store token (2.1)
+* Remove store option and add public option that accept array of public route name to by pass auth middleware (2.2)

 ## Requirement
 * vue 2.x +
 * vue-router 2.2 +